Enjoying a cup of chai tea while looking at KMD Marketing and Designs Instagram feed

 Facebook

 It can be thought of as your dinner party.
-Share interesting stories.
-Relevant information.
-More casual setting.
+Share interesting stories, relevant information, and a more casual setting.

 Instagram